noiseprotocol/noise_spec/noise.md

  name "Noise_PipeISfallbackXX".
 The sender and responder will re-initialize, the responder using the first message's ephemeral ("e") turned into a pre-message.

+Encrypted data sent in the first `IS` message is susceptible to replay attacks, and also loses forward security and authentication if the responder's static private key is compromised.
+The abbreviated handshake's payload should only be used for data where this reduction in security is acceptable.

 The below patterns are annotated to show the message types for the regular, abbreviated, and fallback cases: